liam2/liam2/doc/usersguide/source/import.rst

         <entity1_name>:
             path: <path_to_entity1_data>.csv

-            # defaults to false if not present
+            # defaults to False if not present
-            transposed: true
+            transposed: True

             # if you want to manually select the fields to be used, and/or
             # specify their types, you can do so in the following section.